 Progress was just too slow, and kept getting ripped away with unreasonable expectations like Lucy ripping away Charlie Brown's football.
 I'd come away from hour-plus runs with just one piece to one puzzle I wouldn't be guaranteed to have the opportunity to solve in even a dozen subsequent plays.
 I'd finally get to create extremely-rare items and have my run end without the chance even to try to use them.
 I'd see Otzdarva and John Wolfe in their LPs get reveals and info and room combos in their first few days I wouldn't even glimpse for a couple weeks.

 Were I smart - not "solve the puzzles, peon" smart but "looking at the big picture" smart - I would have concluded that I was not getting the RoI I needed as a gainfully-employed adult and withdrawn.
 I instead powered through to the ending in the closest approximation I have ever had of hate-playing.
 Rattling off the litany of ridiculous wastes of time I encountered along the way would be exhausting, as detailing the ludicrous requirements from progress is exhausting.
 (Suffice to say, that even after fulfilling the ridiculous requirements for the hidden room and knowing exactly what I had to do - just find a certain RNG-generated key and cross the board to the Antechamber - it took six additional runs before the game would deign to put me out of my misery.)
-I appreciate that others had a much better experience with Blue Prince, but the nature of its design prevents some from reaching it.
+I appreciate that others had a much better experience with Blue Prince, and it indeed has potential for greatness - but the nature of its design prevents some from reaching it.
 If you leave so much of your game to random chance, some players are just gonna roll snake eyes.

 (Two addenda: a) While the game is remarkable in its complete lack of noticeable loading outside startup, it has a lineart-heavy visual style and overwhelmingly blue-grey palette that came off to me as very sterile.
 We've had a few of these elaborate puzzle-box titles now, and in addition to their differing degrees of success in gameplay execution, I'd much rather look at the eye-popping LCD psychedelia of Animal Well or the cute & colorful Tunic than this. b) I cannot recall feeling less engaged with a game's story than I was here.
 It is populated with genealogical figures and dry historical events that did not come to life for me at all.
 It was completely, mystifyingly inert, and I mean that in the chemical sense.)